lizbeth523/liri-node-app/README.rst

 =================

 | Searches for and displays information on a song.
-| To use, enter "node liri.js spotify-this song <song title>" on the command line.
+| To use, enter "node liri.js spotify-this-song <song title>" on the command line.
 The song title is optional.
 If no song is provided by the user, then the program will search for "The Sign" by Ace of Base.

 movie-this
 ==========